Get Licensed in Minnesota

 Applicants may sit early for the Fundamentals of Geology (FG) Exam by meeting the minimum requirements in MN Rules 1800.3910 Subp.
 2, but will still need to meet the education above to receive their Geologist-in-Training designation, to sit for the Principles of Geology (PG), and to be licensed.

 For details on the above, see the application for the particular exam (below) or MN Rule 1800.3910 Subparts 1-5.

-How much experience you need depends upon the type of education you earned.
-See MN Rule 1800.3910 Subp.
-3(B) for details.
-Use the Employment History and Experience (EHE) form, which is part of the PG Application Form packet to document your experience.
+You will need either four or five years of experience, depending upon the type of education you earned.
+Use the Experience Reference form, which is part of the PG Application Form packet, to document your experience.
 You must customize and send a copy to every supervisor verifying your experience.
 The completed form must be sent by the supervisor directly to the Board.